Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Introduction

 We propose a method that tackles the reconstruction problem from the matrix completion perspective, because of its flexibility, simplicity, and accuracy for matrices with large missing proportions \citep{candes_exact_2009}.
-We refine the matrix completion algorithm \texttt{SoftImpute-ALS} \citep{hastie_matrix_2015} by introducing periodicity and temporal smoothness through penalization terms in the loss function.
+We refine the matrix completion by introducing periodicity and temporal smoothness through penalization terms in the loss function.
 We also incorporate cross-spectral covariance to leverage information shared across contemporary spectral channels.
-This imputation method is data-driven and only uses the observed SSI itself, which is useful should other proxies of solar activities be unavailable.
+This imputation method is data-driven and uses only the observed SSI, which is useful if other proxies of solar activity are unavailable.
 It keeps minimal assumptions on the data generation process while ensuring internal consistency specific to the measurement instrument.
-We also provide the prediction intervals of the point estimates by modifying conformalized matrix completion \citep{gui_conformalized_2023}, which achieves near-nominal level of average coverage and less than or around 1\% of relative half interval lengths.
+We also provide the prediction intervals of the point estimates by modifying conformalized matrix completion \citep{gui_conformalized_2023}, which achieves a near-nominal level of empirical coverage, with $1$-sigma uncertainty (i.e., $1/1.96$ of relative half-lengths of the 95\% interval) less than or approximately 1\%, the maximum allowable threshold.
 We compare the proposed algorithm against model-based imputation techniques such as Gaussian process kriging and linear time series smoothing.
+Across both synthetic experiments and real TSIS-1 SSI analyses, the proposed method consistently achieves strong imputation accuracy while maintaining reliable, near-nominal uncertainty quantification under the missingness patterns, yielding reconstructed SSI records that preserve scientifically relevant variability and uncertainty for downstream climate applications.
+The analyses also reveal how the unique characteristics of SSI contribute to imputation accuracy and emphasize the importance of leveraging this information.
+The \href{https://deepblue.lib.umich.edu/data/concern/data_sets/5d86p133v}{synthetic benchmark data} and \href{https://deepblue.lib.umich.edu/data/concern/data_sets/rx913r011}{reconstructed SSI data product} are publicly available, together with open-source code at the \href{https://github.com/walnut-7/siap.git}{GitHub repository}, to support reproducibility and facilitate further scientific use.